Neutron star mass-radius constraints using the high-frequency QPOs of GRB 200415A: Crust equilibrium and torsional oscillations

 In fact, as it is shown in Fig. \ref{fig:M16R121st}, the 1st overtone of a neutron star model with $M=1.6M_\odot$, $R=12$ km, and $N_{\rm s}/N_{\rm d}=0$ is expressed as a function of $\varsigma$.
 The colored marks correspond to the eigenfrequencies, for some typical values of $K_0$, while the thick-solid line represents the following quadratic fitting

 Here, $\varsigma_{100}\equiv \varsigma/(100 {\rm MeV})$, while the fitting coefficients $d_{\ell n}$, depend on the values of the azimuthal quantum number $\ell$, the nodal number in the corresponding eigenfunction $n$, the stellar mass $M$, the radius $R$, and the ratio $N_{\rm s}/N_{\rm d}$.
 Actually, in this study, we further confirm that not only the 1st overtone but also the $n$-th overtones can be fitted by an equation of the form of Eq. (\ref{eq:fitting}).
+For instance, the relative deviation of the frequencies estimated with Eq. (\ref{eq:fitting}) from the eigenfrequencies for the stellar model shown in Fig. \ref{fig:M16R121st}, is listed in the rightmost column in Table \ref{tab:EOS}.
+That is, the fit given by Eq. (\ref{eq:fitting}) can predict the frequency with less than a few \% accuracy.
+For the stellar model with $1.4M_\odot$, the coefficients in Eq. (\ref{eq:fitting}) with $(\ell,n)=(2,1)$, $(2,4)$, and $(2,10)$ modes are listed in Table \ref{tab:coefficients}.
 Thus, hereafter, we will discuss the EOS dependence of the overtones using the fitting formula given by Eq. (\ref{eq:fitting}) as a function of $\varsigma$.
 As discussed earlier, the overtone frequencies generally increase with the stellar compactness, $M/R$ (since $\Delta R/R\sim R/M$) and $f\sim v_s/\Delta R$ for the overtones \citep{HC80}.